foxBMS/foxBMS-documentation/doc/sphinx/software_documentation/faq/faq.rst

 -------------------------------------------------------------------------------------------

 The function ``float LTC_Convert_MuxVoltages_to_Temperatures(float Vout)`` is defined in ``ltc.c``.
 It gets a voltage as input and returns a temperature.
 It can simply be changed to meet the application needs.

+To get the function converting the measured voltage to temperature, the following procedure can be followed if a Negative Temperature Coefficient resistor (NTC) is used :

+ #.
+Create a spreadsheet (e.g., in Microsoft Excel)
+ #.
+In the datasheet of the NTC, take the table giving the resistance versus the temperature
+ #.
+In the spreadsheet, define three columns:

+    - Temperature value (read from the NTC datasheet)
+    - Corresponding resistance value (read from the NTC datasheet)
+    - Voltage value provided by the voltage divider calculated with the NTC resistance for each temperature value.
+On the |slave|, the voltage divider is formed by a 20kOhm resistor in series with the NTC, with a 3V power supply, as shown in :ref:`slave_voltage_divider`

+ #.
+Plot the temperature versus the corresponding measured voltage value (i.e., first column versus third column in the spreadsheet)
+ #.
+Fit a polynomial function to the plotted curve (e.g., by using Microsoft Excel)
+ #.
+Implement the polynom in ``float LTC_Convert_MuxVoltages_to_Temperatures(float Vout)``

+The function ``float LTC_Convert_MuxVoltages_to_Temperatures(float Vout)`` gets a voltage as input and outputs the corresponding temperature.

 How to configure the MCU clock?
 -------------------------------